 But would you do it if Don asks?

 Jeff Pilson: Would I?
 I would consider it; I still love Don.
 We may have had our arguments and disagreements, but he’s still like a brother to me in many ways.
-I think I could do him justice in a record, I think I know his voice pretty damn well.
+I think I could do him justice in a record, and I think I know his voice pretty damn well.
 I think I could do something really good with it.
-It would depend on his head space; he’d have to be in the right space for it.
-Listen, Jon Levin is great player.
+It would depend on his headspace; he’d have to be in the right space for it.
+Listen, Jon Levin is a great player.
 Jon is great.
-There is a lot of potential there, so we will see.
-I can’t see Don asking me to do that, I can’t.
-Because that would be giving up a lot of power, I don’t think he’d be in to doing that.
+There is a lot of potentials there so that we will see.
+I can’t see Don asking me to do that, and I can’t.
+Because that would be giving up a lot of power, I don’t think he’d be into doing that.
 He knows I’d be tough on him, but he also knows that I would really, really work to trying to help him a lot too.
-I think he would understand that but again, I can’t even really see that happening.
+I think he would understand that, but again, I can’t even really see that happening.

-One more thing about Dokken, when you were in the band,when the classic band were together, the band line-up was very stable.
+One more thing about Dokken, when you were in the band when the classic band was together, the band line-up was very stable.
 But now they are changing bass players almost on every tour.
 Do you have any idea why it is like that nowadays?

 Jeff Pilson: Because it’s a different era now.
-In order to get somebody quality enough to do it, he’s got to find people that have to do other things.
-With Jon Levin it’s… Jon Levin is a lawyer.
-So he can always make a living being a lawyer, and if Dokken doesn’t tour that often it’s okay for Jon.
-Jon is only there because he loves it, because he loves the music.
+To get somebody quality enough to do it, he’s got to find people who have to do other things.
+With Jon Levin, it’s… Jon Levin is a lawyer.
+So he can always make a living being a lawyer, and if Dokken doesn’t tour that, often it’s okay for Jon.
+Jon is only there because he loves it because he loves the music.
 It would be hard to find that with the whole rest of the band.
-Most musicians need to work and Dokken doesn’t work that often.
+Most musicians need to work, and Dokken doesn’t work that often.
 So it’s going to be hard to find people that could stay.
 I know he had Sean McNabb for a while there, and he’s great.
 But Sean has got to work.
-Mark Boals is great too and he was an amazing singer.
-But I mean, Mark had to do things too, plus I think Mark is out… Mark does the Raiding the Rock Vault out in Las Vegas.
+Mark Boals is great too, and he was an amazing singer.
+But I mean, Mark had to do things also, plus I think Mark is out… Mark does the Raiding the Rock Vault out in Las Vegas.
 So he’s pretty busy too.
 So it’s just hard to find people that can work that rarely and commit.
 It’s not really Don’s fault.

 It’s kind of funny that Sean is now playing with George in Lynch Mob?

 Jeff Pilson: Yeah.
-But he played, they’ve already started recording another Lynch Mob record.
-Sean played on that and they actually asked me to do some keyboards on about three or four songs.
-Actually in the process ended up kind of listening to all of the songs that they had.
-Sean plays great on it, he’s a really good fit.
+But he played.
+They’ve already started recording another Lynch Mob record.
+Sean played on that, and they actually asked me to do some keyboards on about three or four songs.
+Actually, in the process ended up kind of listening to all of the songs that they had.
+Sean plays great on it.
+He’s a perfect fit.
 That’s going to be another great record too.

 Are you going to produce that album as well?